About our Curriculum

 We recognise that the effective teaching and development of oracy and phonics underpins the development of successful writers.
 From the first days in Reception, children are encouraged to mark-make daily in a variety of ways and as soon as they learn their sounds, practise writing their letters.
 By the end of the first year of school, we aim to have the children writing simple sentences to express their ideas.
 As they progress through the year groups, children are challenged to write more complex sentences in different genres, with a strong emphasis on correct grammar and spelling.
 Children are given a weekly opportunity to write independently at length and not just in their dedicated Literacy lessons but through project sessions as well.
 There are many aspects to writing successfully and we aim to give equal measure to each constituent.

-At Kidgate Primary Academy, we want every child to develop a ‘love of mathematics’ in order that they become competent mathematicians.
-To do this, we teach a comprehensive mastery mathematics curriculum which embeds the three main principles of Fluency, Reasoning and Problem Solving.
+At Kidgate Primary Academy, we want every child to develop a ‘love of mathematics’ in order that they be competent mathematicians.
+To do this, we teach a comprehensive mastery mathematics curriculum, following the Power Maths scheme.

 The Philosophy behind Power Maths is that being succesful in maths is not just about rote-learning procedures and methods, but is instead about problem solving, thinking and discussing.
 Power Maths includes practice questions to help children develop fluent recall and develop their conceptual understanding.
 It uses growth mindset characters to prompt, encourage and question children.
 They spark curiosity, engage reasoning, secure understanding and deepen learning for all.
 Power Maths is based on a 'small-steps' approach.

 Each lesson has a progression, with a central flow that draws the main learning into focus.
 There are different elements, informed by research into best practice in maths teaching, that bring the lessons to life: